 But creating your own products of any kind (here, multiplayer games) is different.
 You have to absolutely enjoy, believe and be passionate about the creation process, or you will give up.

-And you also have to believe in financial success or benefits of other kind (e.g. recognition) so you won’t stop halfway because you “could spend that time on making money” or for some other reason.
-Human brains can become very productive once we are convinced that the thing we do is the right and will bring benefits in the long run.
+And you also have to believe in financial success or benefits of any other kind (e.g. recognition) so you won’t stop halfway because you “could spend that time on making money” or for some other reason.
+We can become very productive once we are convinced that the thing we do is right and will bring benefits in the long run.

 You don’t need a dime to create your MMO as long as you have time (here, most likely years).
-However, many companies are not so patient, and that’s why they hire more employees than they need, and spend on more expensive tools and services than required.
+However, many companies are not so patient, that’s why they hire more employees than they need, and spend on expensive tools or services, even when it could be avoided.

 And its completely alright.
 To make money you need to have money, they say.
 So creating huge companies (that later fail) is nothing new.